Stock market today: Wall Street steadies after selloff as reports suggest US economy may be cooling

 On Wall Street currently, the hope is for a cooling job market because that could mean less upward pressure on inflation.
 That in turn could convince the Federal Reserve to take it easier on interest rates.

-After already hiking its main interest rate to the highest level since 2001, the Fed has indicated it may keep rates higher next year than it had earlier expected.
+After already hiking its main interest rate to the highest level since 2001, the Fed has indicated it may keep its overnight rate higher next year than it had earlier expected.
 Treasury yields have correspondingly snapped higher as traders accept a new normal for markets of high rates for longer.

 The Fed is paying particular attention to the job market because too much strength there could drive wages for workers much higher, which it fears could keep inflation well above its target of 2%.